 And all the food he would use would be a vessel of sour milk and a few crab-apples.
-And there never was any music sweeter than the music he used to be playing.
+And there never was any music sweeter than the music he used to be playing. gods and fighting men

 Chapter X - His Call To Bran